marionwalton/media-and-society/9_gender.md

 ## Gender performativity
 {: .definition}
-The idea of gender performativity rests on the concept that we learn to “do” gender every day by imitating examples around us: “Gender is a kind of imitation for which there is no original” (Butler, 1988, 722).
+The idea of gender performativity rests on the concept that we learn to “do” gender every day by imitating examples around us: “Gender is a kind of imitation for which there is no original” ([Butler, 1988, 722]()).

 In this way we can think of our bodies as a signifying practice or medium as well as an embodied biological existence.
-The way we “do” gender can change, but other people will be reading our identities by making them intelligible within the current system.
+The way we “do” gender can change, but other people will still be reading our identities within the current system.

 By gender performativity, Butler does not mean that gender is something that can be simply "put on" as an actor might put on a wig or hat.
+Gender is a performance but performativity also works like performatives in language (e.g. "I pronounce you man and wife"), in other words, naming someone a girl or boy works to create them as such ([Szorenyi, 2022](references.html#szorenyi_2022)).

-Instead, through the process of repeatedly observing and using particular gendered words, actions, and attitudes, we are constructed as gendered human beings.
+ through the process of repeatedly observing and using particular gendered words, actions, and attitudes, we are constructed as gendered human beings.
 (For more see Baker)

 ## Embodied signifying practices